The Heart Center

 Open Heart Program

-Patients who need interventional cardiac procedures or open-heart surgery can find advanced cardiac care in one convenient location at The Heart Institute.
+Patients who need interventional cardiac procedures or open-heart surgery can find advanced cardiac care in one convenient location at The Heart Center.

 Summerlin Hospital's Cardiovascular Care Unit is a 28-bed unit featuring private rooms and an emphasis on patient comfort.
 Patients stay in the same room for their entire hospital stay, while the hospital staff adjusts the level of care it provides to meet the patient's changing needs.